 Tim Berners-Lee proposed the architecture of what became known as the World Wide Web.
 He created the first web server, web browser, and webpage on his computer at the CERN physics research lab in 1990.
-In 1991, he announced his creation on the alt.hypertext newsgroup, marking the first time the Web was made public.
+In 1991, he announced his creation on the alt.hypertext newsgroup, marking the moment the Web was first made public.

-What we know as "the Web" consists of several components:
+The system we know today as "the Web" consists of several components:

 - The HTTP protocol governs data transfer between a server and a client.

 - To access a Web component, a client supplies a unique universal identifier, called a URL (uniform resource location) or URI (uniform resource identifier) (formally called Universal Document Identifier (UDI)).

 - HTML (hypertext markup language) is the most common format for publishing web documents.

-Linking, or connecting resources through hyperlinks, is a major concept giving the Web its identity as collection of connected documents.
+Linking, or connecting resources through hyperlinks, is a defining concept of the Web, aiding its identity as a collection of connected documents.

-Soon after inventing the Web, Tim Berners-Lee founded the W3C (World Wide Web Consortium) to standardize and develop the Web.
-The consortium consists of the main interest groups for the Web, like web browser developers, government entities, researchers, and universities.
-Its mission also includes education and outreach.
+Soon after inventing the Web, Tim Berners-Lee founded the W3C (World Wide Web Consortium) to standardize and develop the Web further.
+This consortium consists of core Web interest groups, such as web browser developers, government entities, researchers, and universities.
+Its mission includes education and outreach.